drone-ah/wordsonsand/blog/_posts/2013-03-25-pulling-at-my-heart-strings.md

 should probably thank Faendal.
 Oh wait, the women are crazy too.
 To each their own I thought and wandered across to Faendals house.

 It was a little late in the night and he was fast asleep.
-I couldn\'t be bothered to wait till morning, so i broke into his house.
-Considering that he\'s a lying bastard and he was soundly sleeping, I robbed him of all valuables - which honestly was really not that much.
+I couldn't be bothered to wait till morning, so i broke into his house.
+Considering that he's a lying bastard and he was soundly sleeping, I robbed him of all valuables - which honestly was really not that much.
 I then woke him up and told him the good news - he seemed happy.
-The things we do for love\...
+The things we do for love...
 I thought..
-For a moment, I wondered if I had done such silly things in my life\... but only for a moment and jumped off the balcony and ran across to Whiterun.
+For a moment, I wondered if I had done such silly things in my life... but only for a moment and jumped off the balcony and ran across to Whiterun.

 Running past the honningbrew meadery, I remember that I had kicked the previous owner out and put somebody else in place for Maven Black Briar (one of the